 It Came From a Meteor

 Curious about the origins of natural moissanite?
-The word/name moissanite originates from Dr. Henri Moissan, a distinguished chemist who discovered natural moissanite in 1893, hence the name.
-However, natural moissanite is an exceptionally rare gemstone, usually found in kimberlites, lamproites, and meteorites, all in small amounts.
-Its scarcity adds to the allure and fascination surrounding this remarkable gem.
+The name "moissanite" comes from Dr. Henri Moissan, a renowned chemist who discovered this gemstone in 1893.
+Natural moissanite is an exceptionally rare gemstone, typically found in small amounts in kimberlites, lamproites, and meteorites.
+Its rarity adds to its allure and makes this durable and brilliant gemstone even more fascinating as an alternative to diamonds.

 Natural Moissanite is Rarer than Diamonds

 Considering moissanite pros and cons, natural moissanite is even rarer than natural diamonds!
 Natural moissanite is found in such limited quantities, this makes them very expensive and difficult to source.
-Natural diamonds have more of a widespread occurrence.
+In contrast, natural diamonds have a more widespread occurrence, making them more accessible in the diamond industry.

 Excellent Heat Resistance